• Skip to primary navigation

 Are these fillings suitable to spread under the fondant?

-• NO!
-None of these fillings is to be used for icing a fondant covered cake.
+NO!
+None of these fillings is to be used for icing a fondant-covered cake unless you prepare the cake the way I describe it.

-• The only suitable icing under the fondant is the American buttercream mentioned above: equal amounts of butter and icing sugar with a little bit of flavoring like vanilla aroma.
+The only suitable icing under the fondant is the American buttercream mentioned above: equal amounts of butter and icing sugar with a little bit of flavoring, like a vanilla aroma.

 There is no recipe I am sharing now, just a way to cut and fill your cake.